shatran/card-react/README.md

 # card-react

-### A better React credit card form
+### React credit card component

-@jessepollak's [Card](http://github.com/jessepollak/card) makes credit card forms look and behave amazing. card-react brings the same experience to React.
+@jessepollak's [Card](http://github.com/jessepollak/card) makes credit card forms look awesome. card-react is a React component that aims to do the same for React.

 ![card](http://i.imgur.com/qG3TenO.gif)

 ### Features

+  - Validate inputs
   - Format form inputs
-  - Validate inputs
   - Identifies card type
-  - Init the card element with any values
+  - Initialize the card element with user details
   - The card element itself don't have to be a child of the form - it can be rendered anywhere

 ### How to install